 When I got off the phone and was thinking about how I would coach her, I realized that I’d developed a process that I could teach to others and decided to write the book.

-It was only after publishing the book that I realized that sharing housing is a great solution for the boomer generation, my generation, who is retirement are squeezed by the cost of housing, and their income.
+It was only after publishing the book that I realized that sharing housing is a great solution for the boomer generation, my generation, who is retirement are squeezed between the cost of housing and income.
 In addition, more than a third of boomers are single.
 Sharing housing provides help with tasks to the simple companionship of another person.
 That person I call a “home-mate.”